 On February 28, 2013, pursuant to Strategic Transaction Bonus Grant Agreements we entered into with our Chief Executive Officer and Chief Financial Officer (the "Strategic Transaction Bonus Grant Agreements"), each of our CEO and CFO became eligible for bonuses of \$900,000 and \$450,000, respectively, upon the completion of a strategic transaction.
 Such Strategic Transaction Bonus Grant Agreements are intended (i) to assist in the retention of such executives and (ii) to increase such executives' incentive to enhance shareholder value.
 A strategic transaction is generally defined as the acquisition of a controlling interest in the Company by a third party, the Company's acquisition of a controlling interest in a third party, the sale of substantially all of our assets, our acquisition of substantially all of the assets of a third party, or a merger involving the Company, subject to certain of the above transactions meeting a certain minimum value threshold.
-The Strategic Transaction Bonus Grant Agreements apply to transactions consummated in 2013 or in 2014 provided negotiations and due diligence relating to such Strategic Transaction commenced in 2013 or the transaction was approved by our Board in 2013.
+The Strategic Transaction Bonus Grant Agreements applied to transactions consummated in 2013 or in 2014 provided negotiations and due diligence relating to such strategic transaction commenced in 2013 or the transaction was approved by our Board in 2013.
+No strategic transaction was completed or approved by the Board in 2013 and no bonuses were paid under the Strategic Transaction Bonus Grant Agreements.
 See "Employment Agreements - Strategic Transaction Bonus Grant Agreements".